Skip to Content

 Kohlrabi

-We tend to eat it with salad: just grate it, season with some salt, black pepper and a dash of balsamic vinegar, and you’re good to go.
+We tend to eat it as a salad: just grate it, season with some salt, black pepper and a dash of balsamic vinegar, and you’re good to go.

 Cruciferous vegetables like a very specific type of soil.
 They need a certain balance of nutrients, and the soil must be a specific PH so that they can access those nutrients.